emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 heterogeneity, seemed redundant. -->

-Data is the central currency of science, but the nature of scientific data has changed dramatically with the rapid pace of technological change.
-This change led to an increasing heterogeneity of data formats, dataset sizes, data complexity, data use cases, and data sharing.
-For example, improvements in high throughput DNA sequencing, sustained institutional support for large sensor networks [@Reid2014; @Hampton2013], and sky surveys with large-format digital cameras [@Eisenstein2011] created massive quantities of data.
+Data is the central currency of science, but the nature of scientific data has changed dramatically with the rapid pace of technology.
+This change led to an increasing heterogeneity of data formats, dataset sizes, data complexity, data use cases, and data sharing practices.
+Improvements in high throughput DNA sequencing, sustained institutional support for large sensor networks [@Reid2014; @Hampton2013], and sky surveys with large-format digital cameras [@Eisenstein2011] created massive quantities of data.
 At the same time,